 The Most-Cited browse option lists HeinOnline’s most-cited authors, articles, and journals.
 It also provides lists of the top 50 articles and top 250 authors.
 For example, choose “Authors” to view a list of the authors cited most by other articles in HeinOnline.

 Clicking the author’s name will produce that author’s profile page, which will include a list of articles he or she has written.
-For example, see the profile of the top author, Cass Sunstein, below.
+For example, see the profile of the top author, Cass Sunstein.

 ScholarCheck’s ScholarRank tool ranks the top 50 articles and the top 250 authors in HeinOnline based on the number of times they have been cited by other articles in HeinOnline.
 All cited-by numbers are updated on a monthly basis.
 Click either link to view a list of these articles and authors.
 Click on any author’s name to view the author’s profile page.

 The main search bar is stationary throughout HeinOnline.
-After entering the Law Journal Library, the Full-Text search tab option on the search bar will search only within this database.
+After entering the Law Journal Library, the search bar will search only within this database.
 Click “Advanced Search” to expand search fields or to perform a more specific or date-limited search.
 Click “Search Help” for a quick reference to commonly used search syntax.

 Using the Main Search Bar

 Search for articles pertaining to civil rights by entering the phrase “civil rights” inside quotation marks into the search bar and selecting Just search for from the drop-down.
 Results can be refined using the facets on the left side of the page.
 The search terms will appear in bold text within the matching text page snippets.
 Sort search results by relevance, volume date, and more.
 Find cited-by information and access tools, such as an instant-PDF download, on the right side of each search result.

 Use the icons next to the “Sort by” bar to modify your current search, to search within results, to toggle all matching text pages, or to turn OFF infinite scroll.